jpedrocm/pool-pruning-experiment/README.md

 ![status](https://img.shields.io/badge/status-in%20progress-yellow.svg)
 ![license](https://img.shields.io/badge/license-MIT-green.svg)

 This is the second homework for the Multiple Classifiers System's class.
+The project was forked and adapted from the [first homework](https://github.com/jpedrocm/jpcm-lista1-codigo).

 ## Description